Setting Out

 The Inward Journey

-The spiral is one of humanity’s most ancient and enduring symbols; it represents the winding journeys we must take inward if we are to truly know ourselves and understand the world around us.
-If we embark on this journey with honesty and courage, we may return home with a heightened sense of fulfillment, having become the hero of our own adventure.
+The spiral is one of humanity’s most ancient and enduring symbols; psychologically, it represents the winding journeys we must take inward if we are to truly know ourselves and understand the world around us.
+If we embark on these journeys in good faith, we may return home with a heightened sense of fulfillment, having become the hero of our own adventure.

 The Swiss psychologist Carl Jung wrote that “[t]he spiral in psychology means that when you make a spiral you always come over the same point where you have been before, but never really the same, it is above or below, inside, outside, so it means growth.”
 (Dream Analysis, Parts II & III.
 1929)